DJSapit/google-classroom-auto-peer-eval/README.md

 ## Usage

 ### Step 1: Open the Web App
 1. Paste the Web App URL into your browser.
+You can access the Web App URL in your Google Sheet's Apps Script under **Deploy > Test deployments**.
 2. Sign in with your Google account if asked.

 ### Step 2: Enter Settings